Latest News

 Summer (December – February)

-High season It’s holiday-time for New Zealanders and high season for tourists, but this means beach resorts are humming and plenty of events and activities are on offer.
+High season It’s holiday-time for New Zealanders and high season for tourists, but this means beach resorts are humming and plenty of events and activities on offer.
 Beaches Warm summer days are perfect for exploring New Zealand’s beaches and enjoying water sports in areas like the Bay of Islands, The Coromandel, Bay of Plenty, Nelson and Marlborough.
 Events Summer is the busiest time on New Zealand’s events calendar – food and wine festivals, cultural, arts and sports events are options.

 Booking ahead is essential during the summer high season.
 Book inter-island ferry travel, rental cars/campervans, flights and accommodation for at least the first two nights of travel.
 Find out your clients’ interests and plan their travel to include one or more summertime events.
-Pay a visit to whatshotnewzealand.com for a comprehensive calendar of New Zealand events.
+Pay a visit to www.destination-nz.com for a comprehensive calendar of New Zealand events.

 Autumn (March – May)